-How to Evaluate an AI Consulting Partner (10 Questions to Ask)
+How to Evaluate an AI Consulting Partner: 12 Questions (2026)

 Most AI consulting pitches sound the same.
-Here are the ten questions that separate firms with real production experience from those who will hand you a prototype and disappear.
+Here are the twelve questions that separate firms with real production experience from those who will hand you a prototype and disappear.

 I have been on both sides of this conversation.
 As a founder of an AI consulting firm, I know exactly what we tell prospects.
-And as someone who spent years as a PM at large companies evaluating external technology partners, I know what questions actually reveal the truth.
+And as someone who spent years as a PM at Walmart and Flipkart evaluating external technology partners, I know what questions actually reveal the truth.

-Here are the ten questions worth asking.
+Here are the twelve questions worth asking.
 Not the ones that get you polished answers — the ones that get you useful ones.
+Use them in your next evaluation conversation, and weight technical expertise around 30% against scalability, security, integration, value, and post-launch in your scoring.

 1. Can you show me a system you built that is in production today?